Ascension of Jesus: Olivet and the Chapel of the Ascension

-The traditional site of the ascension is Mount Olivet (the "Mount of Olives"), on which the village of Bethany sits.
-Before the conversion of Constantine the Great in 312 AD, early Christians honored the ascension of Christ in a cave on the Mount, and by 384 the ascension was venerated on the present site, uphill from the cave.
+The traditional site of the ascension is the Mount of Olives, on which the village of Bethany sits.
+Before the conversion of Constantine the Great in 312 AD, early Christians honoured the ascension of Christ in a cave on the Mount, and by 384 the ascension was venerated on the present site, uphill from the cave.

 Around the year 390 a wealthy Roman woman named Poimenia financed construction of the original church called "Eleona Basilica" (elaion in Greek means "olive garden", from elaia "olive tree", and has an oft-mentioned similarity to eleos meaning "mercy").
 This church was destroyed by Sassanid Persians in 614.
 It was subsequently rebuilt, destroyed, and rebuilt again by the Crusaders.
-This final church was later destroyed by Muslims, leaving only a 12×12 meter octagonal structure (called a martyrium—"memorial"—or "edicule") that remains to this day.
+This final church was later destroyed by Muslims, leaving only a 12×12 metre octagonal structure (called a martyrium – "memorial" – or "aedicule") that remains to this day.
 The site was ultimately acquired by two emissaries of Saladin in the year 1198 and has remained in the possession of the Islamic Waqf of Jerusalem ever since.
 The Russian Orthodox Church also maintains a convent of the ascension on the top of the Mount of Olives.